 Jung suggested that not only individuals but whole communities, cultures and nations also were manifesting their current forms due to the specific history they had pursued.
 At one level, of course, this is just a truism.
 The point of these teachings though is to bring attention to the fact that there is a whole cognitive dimension to these inheritances as well as the institutions we typically think of.
 What he had in mind was more than the scholarly pursuit often called the history of ideas, though this was involved.
 For Jung the psyche was working out its relationship to archetypal themes and motifs in the issues of the day.
 As made clear particularly in The Red Book we, the generation of the living, are tasked with taking up the burdens of our dead.
 The Great Depression and the World Wars occupied his thought as examples of a kind of collective psychosis.
 It seems reasonable: there is something within the issues of the day that reflect issues of psychological maturity among the population as individuals.

-In the teachings of the east we find the idea that communities and nations have “karma” just as much as individuals do.
-Karma is a big subject and one that may need posts of its own one day but for our present purposes the most basic translation as ‘action’ suffices.
+In many sacred teachings we find the idea that communities and nations have “karma” or “angels” watching over them just as much as individuals do.
 Actions taken in the past do not just disappear – that is the central lesson of both of these ideas whether we encounter them in their eastern or western form.